ppannuto/patpannuto.com/pages/index.md

 extension of perception and ability.
 What advancements will most change how people interact with themselves, the world, and one another, and what innovations facilitate these paradigm shifts?
-My interests span from low-level details---developing new technology to meet the energy and area demands of next-generation millimeter systems---to large-scale global considerations---understanding how our network and infrastructure must scale and adapt to support the trillions of impending devices.
+My interests span from low-level details, developing new technology to meet the energy and area demands of next-generation millimeter systems, to large-scale global considerations, understanding how our network and infrastructure must scale and adapt to support the trillions of impending devices.

 </div>
 <div class="col-lg-4 col-md-4 col-sm-5 hidden-xs">